 Guys like that have a naturally high testosterone production.

-Their bodies are muscular without any training and when they do decide to train, they gain muscle mass regardless of what type of training they do and at a much faster rate than their peers.
+Their bodies are naturally muscular without much training and when they do decide to train, they gain muscle mass regardless of what type of training they do and at a much faster rate than their peers.

 So why exactly does testosterone have such a powerful effect on body-composition?